 I started dancing when I was 2 years old and joined Ukrainian dance when I was 5.
 I have continued to dance because I love performing on stage and attending competitions.
 I also admire the Ukrainian culture and learning about my heritage.
 My wonderful instructors, Vasyl and Anna Kavenets, have taught me proper technique, stage presence, discipline and dedication.
 I am proud of the choreography awards we have won, and our many accomplishments.
 It’s a lot of fun to share my love of dance by assisting the younger dancers at Vykrutas.

 My big passion for Ukrainian Dance started since I was 9 years old.
 But I have started dancing from 3 years old overall.
-In Ukraine, I performed a ukrainian dance with my first dance group and dance family for a lot of years.
+In Ukraine, I performed a Ukrainian dance with my first dance group and dance family for a lot of years.
 I had a chance to perform in Bulgaria and the biggest competitions (such as "For You Ukraine", "Talent of the World", "Star Step" and many more) in Kiyv on the Virskiy stage.
 We had received Grand Prizes for a lot of times and won trips to different countries (like Bulraria, Turkey, Poland, Slovakia, and Romania).
 When the war started, in 2022, me and my family moved to Canada, Calgary.
 To be honest, I was really shocked when recognized that there are a lot of Ukrainian dance groups that are supporting Ukraine and popularizing Ukrainian culture in Canada.
 When I joined Vykrutas, I've found a new dance family.
 With Vykrutas, as growing, I'm becoming a stronger dancer, and just loving Ukrainian dancing and its culture even more!
 For now, I am dancing for 10 years, and wishing to become a professional dancer in Ukrainian folk Dance.

 My passion for Ukrainian dance began after the war, as a way to stay connected to my heritage during a challenging time.
 The energy and rich cultural significance of the dance helped me find strength and resilience.
 I chose to dance to honour and preserve the beauty of Ukrainian traditions, while supporting and standing with the Ukrainian nation.
 Through dance, I aim to share this cultural legacy and contribute to the spirit of unity and pride.